twilio-labs/plugin-queued-callbacks-and-voicemail/README.md

    https://plugin-queued-callbacks-voicemail-functions-2075-dev.twil.io/assets/guitar_music.mp3
 ```

-Copy and save the domain returned when you deploy a function.
+_Note:_ Copy and save the domain returned when you deploy a function.
 You will need it in the next step.
 If you forget to copy the domain, you can also find it by navigating to [Functions > API](https://www.twilio.com/console/functions/api) in the Twilio Console.

 > Debugging Tip: Pass the -l or logging flag to review deployment logs.
 For example, you can pass `-l debug` to turn on debugging logs.